Networking

 Verb Purpose Response Contains

-GET Retrieve a resource (web page, data, image, file) The resource content + status code
+GET Retrieve a resource (web page, data, image, file).
+Safe and idempotent.
+The resource content + status code

-POST Send data to create or update a resource (form submission, file upload) Status code
+POST Send data for processing — typically to create a new resource (form submission, file upload).
+Not idempotent.
+Status code (and often the new resource or its location)

-DELETE Delete a resource on the server Status code
+DELETE Delete a resource on the server.
+Idempotent.
+Status code

 URLs (Uniform Resource Locators)